Can I switch energy supplier if I owe money in the UK?

 Debt caused by a dispute Switching may be paused if your supplier objects; outcomes vary based on the dispute and debt size.
 Keep records, submit meter readings, and escalate if needed.
 Don’t ignore bills while a dispute is open.

-What is Debt Assignment Protocol (DAP)?
+What is the Debt Assignment Protocol (DAP)?

 How to switch energy supplier when you owe money (step-by-step)